 - In order to begin the PhD defence process you need completed Nomination of the PhD Thesis Examining Committee form:

-- This form must be submitted to your Departmental Program Coordinator/Advisor at least 7 weeks before your defence date
+- This form must be sent to your Departmental Program Coordinator/Advisor at least 7 weeks before your defence date

 - If you plan to have a PhD thesis defence without public disclosure (closed) you will also need to submit Confidential Information Thesis Non-Disclosure Agreements - You will need one form for each member of your committee (including the External Examiner) completed and signed by the committee member BEFORE you give them a copy of your thesis